-Whilst it is essential that appropriate filters and monitoring systems are in place, the governing body should be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.
+- The Governing Board should ensure that children are taught about safeguarding, including online safety, as part of providing a broad and balanced curriculum. - Whilst it is essential that appropriate filters and monitoring systems are in place, the Governing Board should be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.